Case deBruijn: Early life and education

 Case deBruijn was born on April 11, 1960, in The Hague, Netherlands.
 He was taught by his father, a well-known amateur soccer player, how to kick a soccer ball as a toddler.
-When young, his family moved to a suburban community in Washington.
+When young, his family moved to America, settling in a suburban community in Washington.
 He attended Stonewall Jackson High School in Virginia, where he played running back as well as placekicker and punter, earning all-county or all-district honors in three consecutive seasons.

 DeBruijn's high school coach, impressed by his kicking, sent several letters to college coaches about deBruijn after the latter graduated from the school.
 One letter reached Tom Jewell, an assistant football coach at Idaho State University, who gave deBruijn a tryout.
 He performed well enough in his tryout to be invited to stay as a walk-on.
 By the middle of his freshman year, 1978, he was doing well enough to start at both punter and placekicker.
 DeBruijn ended up earning first-team all-conference honors that year, the first of three times he would be given that honor.
 He was the 1978 national runner-up in average yards per-punt.

 DeBruijn again was runner-up in punting average as a sophomore, but the 1979 Idaho State Bengals football team compiled a 0–11 record and deBruijn missed the all-conference team for the only time in his collegiate career.
 As a junior, deBruijn led the United States with a 48 yards-per-punt average and was named first-team all-conference at both punter and kicker.
 An honorable mention All-American, deBruijn began receiving attention from pro scouts at this time.

 As a senior in 1981, deBruijn helped the Bengals compile a 12–1 record and capture the Division I-AA national championship, leading the nation in punting with a 45.9 average, the third highest in FCS/I-AA history, and earning first-team All-America honors as well as first-team all-conference honors.
-He was ranked the number two punter/placekicker entering the 1982 NFL Draft, only behind Rohn Stark from Florida State.
+He was ranked the number two punter/placekicker entering the 1982 NFL draft only behind Rohn Stark from Florida State.
 "It seemed that all kinds of people were interested in me," deBruijn said.
 "Teams were sending scouts out to watch me and [quarterback Mike] Machurek and asking for film.
 By the time of the draft, I knew I would be the second punter picked – and I was pretty sure it would be Kansas City that picked me."
 He finished his college career as the all-time conference leader in punts (with 256), punting yards (with 11,184), and highest average per-punt (43.7).